Velocidex/velociraptor-docs/dev/image-guidelines.md

 | playpen-sans-v13-latin-800 |    Heading font    |         "Normal"         |
 | SVBasicManual              |     Code font      |          "Code"          |

-Here is how our fonts allocations compare to the default ones:
+Visually this is how our font allocations compare to the default ones:

 ![](image-guidelines/excalidraw_default_fonts.png)

+In our case the hand-drawn font _is_ our default/normal font.
+We assign our heading font to their "normal font" slot because Excalidraw doesn't have any options for bolding or italicizing fonts.

 We host the font files on our documentation site so that our SVG images can load them.